LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/external-kbs-with-liveperson-ai.md

     * **Add Request Parameters**: Add any request parameters to pass in the URL’s query string.
     * **Add Post Body**: Enter the payload to send if applicable.
     * **Cache Article Content**: If you want to temporarily cache the article content that’s returned at run time for improved performance, select the duration in minutes.
+    * **Transformation Spec**: Here again, if you were able to select your **Content Provider** in Step 3 above, a default spec is provided.
+You can use it if you haven't customized the CMS' data model.
+If you weren't able to select your content provider, a default spec isn't provided.

-    * **Transformation Spec**: Here again you need to provide a Jolt transformation spec that can be used to "transform" the response into the LivePerson Knowledge Base article schema.
+        Here, provide a Jolt transformation spec that can be used to "transform" the response into the LivePerson Knowledge Base article schema.
 In other words, given the request, map the single article’s content data model (schema) to the LivePerson Knowledge Base data model.
 For more on this, see [here](knowledge-base-external-knowledge-bases-mapping-content-metadata.html).
 9. Click **Save**.

 ### Associate an article with an intent